Spend a year learning with the people and places that matter most to you.

 Who can be a Community Fellow?

-Community Fellows are Vermont residents, students (16+) and adults, interested in undertaking collaborative field research to address needs shared by the people and places that matter most to them.
+Community Fellows are Vermont residents ages 16+ interested in undertaking collaborative field research to address needs shared by the people and places that matter most to them.
 We define community as any self-identified group of people that feels a strong connection to one another.
 Such connections can be based on shared identity, geography, occupation and/or interests.
 They can be long-standing or recently formed.
 This program is building capacity for action-oriented field research happening within Vermont communities.

 Successful applications will demonstrate the applicant's capacity to engage deeply with a community of which they are a part, and collaboratively explore a specific topic or issue over a 12-18 month period.
 Applicants should show an openness to having their assumptions challenged and perspectives evolve over the course of this process.

-To help make participation possible, Fellows will receive a stipend in three installments over the course of the program, and may be supported in applying for additional funds from outside sources to support their projects as well.
+To help make participation possible, Fellows will receive a stipend* dispersed in monthly installments, contingent on attendance at meetings and workshops and demonstrated progress towards Program goals.
+Fellows may be supported in applying for additional funds from outside sources to support their projects as well.

 How does the VT Community Fellows Program work?